cindymit/LVL-Up-Video-Game-Finder/README.md

 ## Project Description

-This database will help users look up video games by title by using and extracting data from RAWG's video games database API.
+This database will help users look up video games by input with data extracted from RAWG's video games database API.
+The results will show an image of the game and data including title, date of release, esgb rating, and genre(s).
+A gallery of screenshots will also render on the webpage.

 ## API and Data Sample